THE SCOTSMAN * * * * * FOLK WALES * * * * RnR MAGAZINE * * * * SPIRAL EARTH

 Chris Newman is “in the virtuoso class” (The Guardian) and is the UK’s premier flat-picking guitarist.

-Chris's new solo album of his arrangements for steel-strung flatpicked guitar of sonatas and partitas written by JS Bach for solo instruments has just been released and is available for purchase both in CD and download format from our Old Bridge Music website, from a number of other websites and from iTunes!
+Chris's new solo album of his arrangements for steel-strung flatpicked guitar of sonatas and partitas written by JS Bach for solo instruments was recently released and is available for purchase both in CD and download format from our Old Bridge Music website, from a number of other websites and from iTunes!
 It has already garnered some * * * * and * * * * * reviews: see here for print reviews and here for online reviews.

 Breaking Bach is quite groundbreaking – a recording of this music on steel-strung flatpicked guitar has not been attempted until now - and is a musical and technical tour-de-force.

 He says: "The first, and most important, thing for me to point out is that this is not a classical guitar recording.
 The pieces contained herein were all composed by Johann Sebastian Bach (1685-1750) for solo flute, cello or violin and would ordinarily be considered to be ‘classical’ music.
 However, I am most certainly not a classical guitarist and have never been trained as such.
 My background consists of quite a wide variety of things: swing jazz, folk, bluegrass and traditional music from Ireland, Scotland and elsewhere all played with a flatpick (plectrum) on a steel-strung acoustic guitar.
 Many recordings of this music exist played by really excellent classical (nylon-strung) guitarists who, of course, would never dream of going anywhere near a plectrum, or steel strings.
 It’s been a fun project and I hope people like it."

 Have a listen to a composite of extracts on this sampler...